-I received musical schooling through out college but only became truly serious about my own musical development after incurring dual RSI injuries, in both wrists!
+I received musical schooling throughout my youth but only became truly serious about my own musical development after incurring dual RSI injuries, in both wrists!
 By passing through this trial I learned to incorporate much more discipline in to my music - but also found a sense of balance, which is something that I pass on to all my students and colleagues alike.

 I play a great many instruments including:

 Sax, Clarinet, Guitar, Harmonica, Musical Saw, Vocals, Trombone, Piano, Drums and Washboard.